 We are excited to have you as our guest!
 To help make your stay an enjoyable one, we have put together some information so you can better prepare for your trip.

-Please read this entire section and forward it on to all parents attending and dropping off youth, as it answers many questions that they and you have.
+Please read this entire section, and forward it to all parents attending or dropping off youth.
+It answers many frequently asked questions.

 Preparing for Camp

 Guaranteed attendance numbers are due fourteen (14) days in advance of your event.

 Your final balance is due 30 days prior to your event date.
 The IROEC accepts payment via credit card or check.
 Checks should be made out to IROEC / OCBSA.
 Please review the Payments, Cancellations and Refunds Policy on your agreement.

 The Irvine Ranch Outdoor Education Center (IROEC) is only accessible through Irvine Regional Park.
 Entry is permitted from 6:00am to 9:00pm daily or 6:00am to 6:00pm during winter hours.
 If you or your guests request to enter the facility outside of these hours you will have to set this up in advance with the reservations department.
 Guests are able to exit the facility at any time.

 Please pack lightly and be prepared to make a couple of trips to bring all of your gear to your site or accommodations.

 ALL PARTICIPANTS MUST WEAR STURDY, CLOSED-TOE SHOES AT ALL TIMES (no sandals, Crocs, slippers or flip flips, etc. except in the Pool area).
 Comfortable attire is recommended.

 Be sure to pack a reusable bottle for water to help support our sustainability efforts at the facility.
 We provide water at our recreation program areas, but paper cups are NOT provided.